braughtg/VncNoVncContainerBase/README.md

   * E.g. [Tiger VNC](https://sourceforge.net/projects/tigervnc/files/stable/)

 ## Using this template repo
-To use this repository to create a custom image/container for a specific purpose (e.g. a course project) do the following:
+To use this repository to create base images for specific class of purposes (e.g. a sequence of course projects) do the following:
 * Click the "Use this template" button
 * Choose "Create a new repository"
 * Create the new repository in your GitHub space.